Mobile exhibitions

 In the region or abroad

 Present across the entire country and abroad, our partners can make their copies of mobile exhibitions available.
-Find them on our map of travelling exhibitions on the history and memory of immigration in France.
+Find them on our map of mobile exhibitions on the history and memory of immigration in France.

-itinerance@palais-portedoree.fr / +33 (0)1 53 59 64 01
+Please email all requests for loans to : itinerance@palais-portedoree.fr / +33 (0)1 53 59 64 01

-In the Île-de-France region, from January to June, civic service volunteers lead free guided sessions at the venues hosting the traveling exhibitions.
+In the Île-de-France region, from January to June, civic service volunteers lead free guided sessions at the venues hosting the mobile exhibitions.
 These sessions take the form of a discussion with the public about the exhibition (50 minutes) or, for certain themes, an educational workshop (1 to 2 hours).
 Your active participation in the discussion is welcome!

 It is also possible to request a guided session as part of a loan.